The latest Kit Maker version is 2.4.0 (beta) – Link

 Ableton Push

-Kits can be used with Ableton Push, including Ableton Push 3.
-For standalone users, check out our video on how to transfer Ableton kits onto Push 3 Standalone.
+For Push 3 standalone users, check out our article and video on how to transfer Ableton kits onto Push 3 Standalone.

 EG Pulse